Data governance best practices: 6 steps to a better strategy

 6. Measure your goals with metrics

-Lastly and certainly not least, a crucial data governance best practice is measuring your data governance program.
+Lastly and certainly not least, a crucial data governance best practice is measuring your data governance efforts.
 Your team needs to evaluate the data governance program’s progress and its impact on the rest of the organization.

 This data governance best practice tends to be the most challenging for organizations, but it is an essential element to powering continuous improvement.